jrparente/mit-pro-banking-application/README.md

 ![Product Name Screen Shot][product-screenshot]

-Created for the **MIT xPRO Professional Certificate in Coding: Fullstack Development with MERN**, this is a front end banking application that allows users to create an account, and perform basic banking operations such as deposit and withdrawal.
+Created for the **MIT xPRO Professional Certificate in Coding: Fullstack Development with MERN**, this is a Full Stack banking application that allows users to create an account, and perform basic banking operations such as deposit and withdrawal.
 The application is built using React, Next.js, and Bootstrap.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>